about us

-Meet Black Therapist & Company, LLC
+Meet Black Therapist & Company PDX

-Dr. Rosemarie Hemmings, LCSW,CCTP-ll (she/her)
+Dr. Rosemarie Hemmings, LCSW, LICSW, CCTP-ll (she/her)

 CEO/Owner